-NRT's investment strategy is based on feedback from First Nations leaders and communities as well as on market analysis.
-At Regional Engagements Sessions held in 2006, 2009 and 2012, survey feedback has consistently stated a preference that NRT seek to maintain the fund so that future generations of First Nations people will benefit.
-NRT is currently reviewing the strategy in order to ensure that it both reflects current economic issues and optimizes return on investment.
+NRT's investment strategy is based on feedback from First Nations leaders and community members, as well as insight and analysis from investment professionals regarding market trends and opportunities.
+Community feedback received at First Nations leadership meetings, NRT Regional Engagements and through online surveys has consistently stated a preference that NRT seek to maintain the fund so that future generations of First Nations people will benefit.
+Accordingly, the NRT Board of Directors has maintained current program spending at \$6 million per year.
+NRT continually reviews its investment strategy in order to ensure that it both reflects current economic issues and optimizes return on investment.